aterreno/setlista/README.md

 With a bit of JS magic you can then query spotify for the songs returned:

 	https://api.spotify.com/v1/search?q=jayhawks I'm Gonna Make You Love Me

-######Todo

-* autocomplete for artists
-* go private on git
-* better ui :-)
-* save plalyst as separate button / feature will ask to log-in
-* have a separate spotify account for the app and save some 'glorious concerts plalysts' there
-* make play button work on mobile
-* cloudfront or nginx for static content, bit silly to use compojure for that
-* pivot/other useful stuff around playlists: find artists/songs in a page and produce a playlist
-* integrate with (rapgenius) for lyrics
-* integrate with MusiXMatch for karaoke
-* most played by artist, least played by artis
-* top searches
-* what are users searching right now